Preventing Relapse Help in San Jose, CA

 You'll be expected to participate actively in a group setting and complete written assignments.
 Participants should be engaged or willing to engage in some form of support network and actively working to confront their issues while participating in this program.

 Based on Effective Methods

 Our curriculum is based on the Gorski-Cenaps relapse prevention model, which uses evidence-based methods and approaches.
-These approaches have been tested over time and are shown to be effective in preventing relapse.
+These approaches have been tested over time and are shown to effectively prevent relapses.

 Help Is Available

 Assessments, individual counseling, and referrals to other levels of care are available.
 Coordination with EAP, union representatives, employers, the criminal justice system, and others is also available.